2019 ~ Sunday December 1: Roaming Assembly# 26 ~ Not a Neutral Conduit: Fictocritical Approaches in Artistic Research ~ convened by David Maroto

 She’d been told that some young artists wanted to ask her about fictocriticism – what it means to construct a story out of one’s research on performance.
 But if they were curious about her, the feeling was, of course, mutual.
 She decided to perform a little research, and tell a little story.

-Barbara Browning in conversation with Julian Rusz, Risa Horn, and Zachary Schoenhut.
+Barbara Browning in conversation with Julian Fricker, Risa Horn, and Zachary Schoenhut.

 Interlude II: The Fridge

 (Bethany Crawford, Dina Mohamed, Edel O’Reilly, Samantha McCulloch)

 Interlude III: ALPHABET CITY REGIONAL BUSINESS DISTRICT: What You’ll Pay The Vibe